Madhav Shrihari Aney: Political career and social life

 1921- He was elected President Vidarbha Pradesh Congress Committee, and joined the Civil Disobedience Movement.
 The British government cancelled his Sanad to practice law, which ended his legal practice.
 During the time he practiced, as he was frequently imprisoned, the lawyers from Yavatmal Bar to which he belonged would give him their briefs to argue, to enable him to earn his fees.
-So loved was he that his home in Yavatmal, which now houses The Loknayak Aney Mahila Mahavidyalaya, a women's' college, was built from the contributions of the members of the Yavatmal bar.
+So loved was he that his home in Yavatmal, which now houses The Loknayak Aney Mahila Mahavidyalaya, a women's college, was built from the contributions of the members of the Yavatmal bar.

-On 1.1.1922- became President of the Varhad unit of Swatantra Party of Pandit Motilal Nehru & Chitranjan Das.
+On 1.1.1922- became President of the Varhad unit of Swatantra Party of Pandit Motilal Nehru and Chitranjan Das.